-In addition to the ways the HOA requirements affect the total project cost, other factors like soil quality, utilities, and construction quality will also make an impact on the total cost.
+In addition to how the HOA requirements affect the total project cost, other factors like soil quality, utilities, and construction quality will also impact the total cost.

 Vacant land might not be quite ready to be built on.
-The lot might need to be leveled before building can begin.
-Additional excavation and backfill may be required due to expansive soils, which can drive the project cost up.
+The lot might need to be leveled before the building can begin.
+Additional excavation and backfill may be required due to expansive soils, which can increase project costs.

 The soil can also affect water and septic systems.
 Additional excavation or backfill could be required to accommodate the septic system design.
-And the depth of the aquifer can significantly affect well costs based on how easy or how difficult it is to access the aquifer
+And the depth of the aquifer can significantly affect well costs based on how easy or difficult it is to access the aquifer.